 When you’re overwhelmed with life, how in the world can you care for your home?
-I have a few suggestions that have worked for me …
+Here are a few suggestions that work wonders!

 Life can be overwhelming.